-- Check athlete's ID to correspond to the backnumber and check sponsor label (The backnumber and event sponsor label are compulsory). - Check the ID which should be yellow of the accompanying coach.
-For preliminary rounds the coaches should wear a national tracksuit with trousers reaching down to shoes.
-They can wear national official short sleeved or long-sleeved T-shirts.
-For the final block, they must wear a formal suit (jacket, trousers, shirt and tie for men; jacket, trousers/skirt/dress, blouse for women) and formal shoes. - The following are forbidden at any time: shorter trousers, undressed upper body, any kind of head caps and cover, jeans, sweaters or similar sports unrelated dress, flip- flops.
+- Check athlete's ID to correspond to the backnumber and check sponsor label (The backnumber and event sponsor label are compulsory). - Check that the accompanying coach is in possession of an accreditation bearing the coach logo.
+For preliminary rounds a coach should wear a national tracksuit with trousers reaching down to the shoes.
+They can wear national official short sleeved or long-sleeved T-shirt and closed-toe sport shoes (no flip-flops).
+For the final block, they must wear a formal suit (jacket, trousers, shirt and tie for men; jacket, trousers/skirt/dress, blouse for women) and formal shoes (no sport shoes or flip-flops). - The following are forbidden at any time: shorter trousers, undressed upper body, any kind of head caps and cover, jeans, sweaters or similar sports unrelated dress, flip- flops.
 In case a doctor appears with the athlete he should have an accreditation with the doctor's symbol (a first aid kit box).